 8. Your work involved travelling for longer periods.
 How did it affect both of you?

 I gave in to the pressure and began to wean him one week before my travel date.
 I dint believe in going cold turkey and wanted to take it slowly, one day at a time.
 He dint know any other way but nursing to sleep and cried terribly the first night without feed.
-I was yelled at for not going cold turkey.
+They yelled at for not going cold turkey.
 I cried and pleaded to give us some space and time.
 Before we could slowly get into a pattern, I left on my work trip.

 9. Life just seemed to get tougher at every step for you.
 But, kudos for standing your ground and fighting through all of it.
 In spite of all the hurdles, you went on to nurse your son for 2.5 years and that is commendable.
 How was the journey till the end?